How to Use All Aboard Deals Pro: Complete Feature Guide

 - Choose real-time or digest — or both

-- Add rebook watches for any cruises you've already booked
+- Add rebook alerts for any cruises you've already booked — upload the confirmation to skip the typing

 - Track Cruise Planner packages if you're sailing Royal Caribbean or Celebrity